torvalds/linux/Documentation/virt/hyperv/vpci.rst

 ----------------
-PCI device setup follows a sequence that Hyper-V originally created for Windows guests, and that can be ill-suited for Linux guests due to differences in the overall structure of the Linux PCI subsystem compared with Windows.
-Nonetheless, with a bit of hackery in the Hyper-V virtual PCI driver for Linux, the virtual PCI device is setup in Linux so that generic Linux PCI subsystem code and the Linux driver for the device "just work".
+PCI device setup follows a sequence that Hyper-V originally created for Windows guests, and that can be ill-suited for GNU/Linux guests due to differences in the overall structure of the GNU/Linux PCI subsystem compared with Windows.
+Nonetheless, with a bit of hackery in the Hyper-V virtual PCI driver for GNU/Linux, the virtual PCI device is setup in GNU/Linux so that generic GNU/Linux PCI subsystem code and the GNU/Linux driver for the device "just work".

-Each vPCI device is set up in Linux to be in its own PCI domain with a host bridge.
+Each vPCI device is set up in GNU/Linux to be in its own PCI domain with a host bridge.
 The PCI domainID is derived from bytes 4 and 5 of the instance GUID assigned to the VMBus vPCI device.
 The Hyper-V host does not guarantee that these bytes